yiisoft/translator/README.md

 ```

 ### Change default locale

 ```php
 $newDefaultLocale = 'de-DE';
 $translator->setLocale($newDefaultLocale);
 ```

-### Get current locale, if you don't know setted locale
+### Get a current locale, if you don't know set locale

 ```php
 echo $translator->getLocale();
 ```

-### Get a new Translator instance with locale to be used by default in case locale isn't specified explicitly.
+### Get a new Translator instance with a locale to be used by default in case locale isn't specified explicitly.

 ```php
 $newDefaultLocale = 'de-DE';
 echo $translator->withLocale($newDefaultLocale);
 ```

-### Get a new Translator instance with category to be used by default in case category isn't specified explicitly.
+### Get a new Translator instance with a category to be used by default in case category isn't specified explicitly.

 ```php
 $newDefaultCategoryId = 'module2';
 echo $translator->withCategory($newDefaultCategoryId);
 ```

 ## Additional info

 The package contains interfaces for development of custom formatters, readers, and writers.

 ## Unit testing